hervejodoin/EpicCleanBox/README.md

 Install
 =======

--1.
-In terminal, go to root directory of cloned repository (where Vagrantfile is located) -2.
-Type "Vagrant up"
+1. In terminal, go to root directory of cloned repository (where Vagrantfile is located)
+2. Type "Vagrant up"
--3.
-Wait for Vagrant VM to boot.
+3. Wait for Vagrant VM to boot.
 Laravel will then be installed and its database seeded.

 Accessing the Virtual Machine - SSH
 ===================================

--4.
-Accessing the VM: Type "Vagrant SSH" -> You are now controlling your Ubuntu VM via the command line -5.
-Laravel dir: "cd /var/www/webapp/laravel"
+4. Accessing the VM: Type "Vagrant SSH" -> You are now controlling your Ubuntu VM via the command line
+5. Laravel dir: "cd /var/www/webapp/laravel"
--6.
-To find your VM's IP: Type "ifconfig" and take note of the ip address starting with "192.168" -7.
-Running Composer: Type "composer install". (only required on newly cloned repositories).
+6. To find your VM's IP: Type "ifconfig" and take note of the ip address starting with "192.168"
+7. Running Composer: Type "composer install". (only required on newly cloned repositories).
 If Composer is already installed, update Composer by typing "composer update".

 Accessing the web server
 ========================

-Point your browser to the address that you took note of at Install Step 6
+Point your browser to the address that you took note of when running ifconfig

 Other info